 Former Penn assistant basketball coach Ray Edelman has died, Dick Weiss reports.

 Having won three of its last five matches — including its most recent contest against a strong Dartmouth squad — it looks like Penn volleyball’s young roster may be finding its footing.
-Let's take a look at the Quakers' ups and downs against Princeton.
+On Friday, the Quakers will hit the road to take on Ivy-rival Princeton and get back to .500 in conference play.
+Let’s look at some reasons why the Red and Blue may extend their recent success and some reasons why they may revert to old tendencies.

 Having lost its past eight games, Penn football is in the midst of quite a losing streak.
 However, when it comes to stretches of ineptitude, the Quakers have nothing on their next opponent.